-At this low level of activity, both unstable coarse sediments with robust fauna and species rich mixed sediments had low levels of sensitivity to shrimp trawling.
+Given beam trawling for shrimp uses lighter gear without tickler chains, and the low level of this activity in the site, both unstable coarse sediments with robust fauna and species rich mixed sediments had low levels of sensitivity to shrimp trawling.
 Unstable coarse sediments with robust fauna were also reported to have low sensitivity to other kinds of demersal towed gear, however species rich mixed sediment were reported to have medium sensitivity to other demersal towed gear.
 Given that the more sensitive sandbank sub-feature at this site is classed as having moderate diversity, it is likely that its sensitivity falls between these two.